 A significant reduction of nutrients input has been achieved for the whole Baltic Sea.
-This assessment shows that the normalized input of nitrogen was reduced by 14% and phosphorus by 24% between the reference period (1997-2003) and 2017 (Results figure 1).
-The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Kattegat, Danish Straits and Bothnian Sea (Key message figures 1 and Results tables 1a and 1b).
-Nitrogen input into the Bothnian Bay is below MAI but cannot be considered as fulfilled due to statistical uncertainty.
+This assessment shows that the normalized input of nitrogen was reduced by 12% and phosphorus by 25% between the reference period (1997-2003) and 2015 (Results figure 1).
+The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Kattegat, Danish Straits, Bothnian Bay and Bothnian Sea (Key message figures 1 and Results tables 1a and 1b).
+Nitrogen input into the Gulf of Riga is below MAI but cannot be considered as fulfilled due to statistical uncertainty.
 MAI for phosphorus input is fulfilled in the Kattegat, Danish Straits and Bothnian Sea.
-The inputs to the Bothnian Bay are below MAI but cannot be considered as fulfilled due to statistical uncertainty.
+The inputs to the Gulf of Finland and Bothnian Bay are below MAI but cannot be considered as fulfilled due to statistical uncertainty.

 Key message figure 1.
 Total input of nitrogen and phosphorus to each sub-basin and the whole Baltic Sea (BAS).
-Trend-based estimate of total nitrogen and phosphorus inputs in 2017 (tons per year) including statistical uncertainty are compared with the maximum allowable nutrient inputs (MAI t/y, shown as a blue line).
-Green colour indicates that estimates inputs including uncertainty during 2017 were lower than MAI, red colour when inputs were higher, while yellow indicates that when taking into account the statistical uncertainty of input data it is not possible to determine whether MAI was fulfilled.
+Trend-based estimate of total nitrogen and phosphorus inputs in 2015 (tons per year) including statistical uncertainty are compared with the maximum allowable nutrient inputs (MAI t/y, shown as a blue line).
+Green colour indicates that inputs during 2015 were lower than MAI, red colour when they were higher, while yellow indicates that when taking into account the statistical uncertainty of input data it is not possible to determine whether MAI was fulfilled.
 Note: the scales on the y-axes differ in the charts.